Last updated on January 19th, 2020

 Enervating Blows – We’re going to be doing lots of Crits in melee so this is an easy choice here.
 Take it when there is nothing better to get.

-Turning Wheel – This ability will allow us to gain up to +50% Damage as Burn when meleeing with our Fists.
+Turning Wheel – This ability will allow us to gain up to +20% Damage as Burn when meleeing with our Fists or weapons.
 We will already be doing incredible damage without this, and this will just put us over the top.

 Heartbeat Drumming – This passive gives us even more of a chance to strike again when we Crit, but only in melee combat.
 Since this should be often, we take it and put it to good use.